Early Detection and Prevention of Glaucoma

 Glaucoma is a widely applied term that covers a range of diseases that damage the optic nerve, a part of the eye responsible for relaying visual information to the brain.
 However, for most intents and purposes, the word refers to one disease: primary open-angle glaucoma.
 Open-angle glaucoma affects as many as one percent of all Americans, many of whom have absolutely no idea that they’re living with it.

 Often referred to as “the silent killer of sight,” open-angle glaucoma progresses without causing any obvious symptoms – or really any symptoms at all.
 While the exact causes are still being studied, open-angle glaucoma manifests as very slowly increasing intraocular (within the eye) pressure.
-As this occurs, the cornea adapts, but does not swell, meaning that the disease can progress without any physical signs.
+As this occurs, the cornea adapts but does not swell, meaning the disease can progress without any physical signs.
 Prolonged exposure to this higher pressure will eventually kill nerve cells in the eye, which causes a glaucoma patient to lose parts of their field of (usually peripheral) vision.

 Risk Factors